codewithjom/craftyphp/README.md

-<center>Use CraftyPHP to create beautiful code and express your inner artist.</center>
+Use CraftyPHP to create beautiful code and express your inner artist.